Strategic Development FAQ

 How is SAT evaluating noise before anything is built or a major runway is closed?

-Noise will be considered in several ways before anything is built or closed:
+Noise will be considered in two ways in this planning process.

-- The Strategic Development Plan team will develop a comparison of the 20-year noise footprints between different renditions of the preliminary preferred airfield alternative.
+- The Strategic Development Plan team will develop a 20-year noise footprint of the preferred airfield alternative.

 I understand there are impacts to Randolph and other Joint Base San Antonio missions; how are they part of the Strategic Development Plan?